MathildeLemee/hubot-twitter/README.md

 ## Contribute

-Here's the most direct way to get your work merged into the project.

-1. Fork the project
-2. Clone down your fork
-3. Create a feature branch
-4. Hack away and add tests, not necessarily in that order
-5. Make sure everything still passes by running tests
-6. If necessary, rebase your commits into logical chunks without errors
-7. Push the branch up to your fork
-8. Send a pull request for your branch
+Just send pull request if needed or fill an issue !

 ## Copyright

-Copyright &copy; Mathilde Lemée.
+Copyright &copy; Mathilde Lemee.
 See LICENSE for details.